 Kate Lloyd is a twentysomething Melbourne-based blogger and a queer, feminist ‘bibliophile’.
 Kate blogs as Lillytales, via Instagram, YouTube and also an online blog, where she posts reviews, as well as musings on life, food, fashion, film and more.

 Magan Magan is a poet and emerging writer.
 His work has been published in Hyde magazine and a number of anthologies and he has also made appearances at the Emerging Writers Festival and National Young Writers Festival.
 Currently studying a bachelor of arts, Magan is participating in the Digital Storytellers program as part of the partnership between MWF and Victoria University to provide opportunities for students to have hands-on industry experience during their studies.
-You can find him on Twitter and Instagram.
+You can find him on Twitter, Instagram and his website.

 Chami Rupasinghe is a 20 year-old YouTuber based in Melbourne.
 Her YouTube channel ‘ReadLikeWildFire’ began in 2014, driven by sheer boredom and also a love of literature.
 ‘ReadLikeWildFire’ now covers not only books, but also make-up and other lifestyle content.
 You can also find Chami on Instagram and Twitter.